AngelRodRo/bale.js/readme.md

-Bale.js is a seeder where you can create data for any models or collections in any db engine like MongoDB, MySQL, Postgress, etc. (Current version: Only Support MongoDB).
+Bale.js is a seeder where you can create data for any models or collections in any db engine like MongoDB, MySQL, Postgres, etc. (Current version: Only Support MongoDB).

 ## Installation